Responsibility of Faculty Mentors

 - The faculty mentor must review, approve and sign the application for funding.
 The application is also reviewed and must be approved for feasibility, specific aims, and study design by the Department Thesis Chair.

 - We recommend that the actual time devoted to data collection (clinical, laboratory or other) be accomplished in a twelve-to-sixteen-week period, minimally.
 Additional time is needed for planning and literature review, for evaluation of data and final write-up.
 Currently 70% of Yale students elect to spend a fifth year of medical school devoted fully or partially to thesis research.
-(See separate “One Year Medical Student Research Fellowship Information” available in a pdf copy online.)
+(See separate page “One Year Medical Student Research Fellowship Information” online.)

 - The student should not be assigned as a research technician to accomplish someone's project in the lab, including fellows.